The Crucible

 The Structure

-The classroom component works through case reviews where all paperwork was complete but someone got hurt, the parental certification exercise that makes credential insufficiency viscerally felt, etymology-based confrontation that reframes operational language, and forced articulation exercises where supervisors generate their own conclusions rather than receiving lectures.
+Block 1 opens with a non-negotiable commitment to honesty.
+It works through case reviews where all paperwork was complete but someone got hurt, the parental certification exercise that makes credential insufficiency viscerally felt, etymology-based confrontation that reframes operational language, and forced articulation exercises where supervisors generate their own conclusions rather than receiving lectures.

 Why It Works When Standard Training Fails